BabylonJS/Extensions/QueuedInterpolation/Blender/README.md

 ##New in 4.2##
 - Blender Actions support, see **Actions** section
 - Skeleton animation library .blends now supported, see **Armatures** section
-- Inverse Kinematics friendly skeleton exporting, see **Armatures** sections
+- Inverse Kinematics friendly skeleton exporting, see **Armatures** section
 - Export time much shorter for .blends with armatures with actions

 ##New in 4.1##
 - Added export of bone length
 - Fixed flawed checking for bone animation optimization

 ##New in 4.0##
 ###Skeletons###
 **Variable bone / vertex influencers (1-8)**- Export and check what the log file said was the highest # of Influencers observed.
 You might then go to the custom properties for the mesh (see below), and lower the 'Max bone influencers / vertex' below what was observed, then export again.
 Often times you may not notice much or any damage / stiffness when animated.
 Lowering from 5 to 4 will also reduce cpu &amp; gpu memory requirements, but they all reduce processing.

 **Vertex optimization using a skeleton**- Previously, having a skeleton for a mesh would cause no sharing of vertices between triangles.
 This is no longer the case.
 This reduces the size of vertex positions, normals, uvs, colors, skeleton info, and shape keys dramatically.
 It will also reduce shape key, and cpu skinning processing.